Friday

 There are very few American miniatures where the sitters are shown wearing bonnets like this and James Peale was one artist who did depict sitters in this manner.

 The miniature was slightly tilted to the right of vertical as it was framed.
-When these factors are taken together they give the impression of the case having been made in Philadelphia by an artisan unfamiliar with the techniques and skill required to make a case.
-This case being crudely made in some respects.
+When these factors are taken together they give the impression of the case having been made in Philadelphia by a local artisan unfamiliar with the techniques and skill required to make a case.
+The case being amateurish in some respects.

 The sitter is unknown.
 1286